arzwa/InfGenetics/doc/paper/response.md

 process amounts more or less to independent establishment trials (there is no swamping).

+Note that I now also included lines showing the results for the limiting establishment probabilities as $m \rightarrow 0$, i.e.
+  $$\lim_{m \rightarrow 0}P_{4} = \frac{\sum_k P_{k,4}\pi_k}{\sum_{k}(P_{k,2} + P_{k,4})\pi_k}$$
+where $\pi_k$ is the equilibrium frequency of ploidy level $k$ on the mainland, and $P_{k,j}$ is the probability of $j$-ploid establishment when the initial migrant is of ploidy level $k$.
+These are more informative than the horizontal lines in the previous version, which were a somewhat *ad hoc* extrapolation of the results from figure 2 but not really the proper limiting probabilities.

-I do not think, however, that fig 4 suggests such a transition point though.
-As noted in the main text the difference between the $m=0$ and $m=0.01$ results in fig. 4 are mostly due to the fact that the latter assumes a Gaussian distribution of migrant trait values, whereas the former assumes a fixed initial migrant trait value.
+I do not think, however, that the previous version of fig 4 suggests such a transition point though.
+As noted in the main text (previous version) the difference between the $m=0$ and $m=0.01$ results in the previous fig. 4 are mostly due to the fact that the latter assumes a Gaussian distribution of migrant trait values, whereas the former assumes a fixed initial migrant trait value.
-(*"The similar trait means for weak migration suggest that establishment depends mostly on the chance pick of a well-adapted migrant (note that the $m = 0$ simulations in fig. 4 assume the initial migrant has $z = 0$, whereas the $m = 0.01$ simulations assume the initial trait value to be Gaussian)."*)
+As I no longer consider this case very relevant, I replaced the $m=0$ results in fig 4. with results from simulations where the initial migrant has a trait value drawn from a Gaussian distribution.
+This makes the results more straightforward to interpret.

 >p.
 12: Add qualifier “as $m$ increases” at end of last sentence in last full paragraph.